 - A member of any political association

-- A member of a trade union or any body or association afflicted to a trade union
+- A member of a trade union or any body or association affiliated to a trade union

 Members appointed to the PSC are not allowed to hold any positions in the Public Service after their terms of office.